No script

 An easier way to see these places is to go for a ride on Tram 6.
 As of January 2024 the tram is suspended due to some road works, but it’s expected to resume in March.

-If you’re interested in communist history the first thing to do on your list should visit the Communist Consumer Museum which is basically an old house full of objects and items typical of Romania under the communist regime.
+If you’re interested in communist history the first thing to do on your list is visit the Communist Consumer Museum which is basically an old house full of objects and items typical of Romania under the communist regime.

 This unique museum will take you back in time and help you understand life under the communist regime in Romania and Eastern Europe.
-Given its proximity to the border, in Timisoara were a lot of prohibited objects from Bulgaria, former Yugoslavia, and Hungary.
+Given its proximity to the border, in Timisoara were a lot of prohibited objects

 17. The Village Museum of Banat

-This is an open-air museum and a great way to get some fresh air and find out more about rural life in Banat region.
+This is an open-air museum and a great way to get some fresh air and find out more about rural life in the Banat region.

-If this is your first time in Romania, you need to know that every traditional region, for example if you visit Transylvania, Maramures or Bucovina, have their own folk particularities and traditions, as well as similarities.
+If this is your first time in Romania, you need to know that every traditional region, for example, if you visit Transylvania, Maramures or Bucovina, have their own folk particularities and traditions, as well as similarities.

-The region of Banat has its own particularities partly due to its multi-ethnic heritage, and you can learn about these by visiting the Banat Village Museum.
+The region of Banat has its particularities partly due to its multi-ethnic heritage, and you can learn about these by visiting the Banat Village Museum.

 The impressive Corvin Castle is one of the best places you can visit on a day trip